 Career Development Operations Manager

-Under supervision of the Director, manage technology and operations for Career Development and is responsible for ensuring effective delivery of critical, high-level programming, events, and activities supporting MBA students and employers.
+Under supervision of the Senior Director, manage events, technology and operations for Career Development and is responsible for ensuring effective delivery of critical, high-level programming, events, and activities supporting MBA students and employers.
 Independent oversight for the strategic development and implementation of multiple databases to meet evolving data needs; provides analytical support and statistical research for Career Development and Student Affairs.
+Provide high-level support for student and recruiter programs and lead coordination of top level Career Development events.

-Manage all operational aspects of a fast-paced, complex career management center.
+Manage operational aspects of fast-paced, complex career management center.
 Make independent decisions about resource allocations and budget expenditures.
-Assist with implementing strategic departmental goals and objectives, with special emphasis on process improvement and customer service.
-Monitor budgets and provide budgetary analysis, reporting, and recommendations.
-Oversee maintenance of Career Development portion of both GSM websites.
+Assist to implement strategic goals and objectives, emphasis on process improvement and customer service.
+Monitor budgets, provide analysis, reporting, and recommendations.
+Oversee maintenance of GSM Career Development websites.

-Analyze processes and functions and make recommendations to the Senior Director of Career Development and Assistant Dean on improving operational and tactical efficiency for MBA student and employer programming.
-Enforce policies and procedures for career development, production schedule and data collection and maintenance.
+Analyze processes and functions, make recommendations to improve operational and tactical efficiency for student and employer programming.
+Enforce policies and procedures for career development, production schedule, data collection and maintenance.
 Communicate, interpret, and advise about University and GSM policies, procedures, and guidelines for students, employers, faculty, staff and general public.
-Work closely with the Director and Recruiting Manager to efficiently manage student and employer communications.
+Work closely with the Sr. Director and team to efficiently manage student & employer communications.

 Design queries and reports to meet the GSM’s constantly evolving data needs.
 Compile, analyze and interpret statistical information on career development activities, student preparation, employer relations, job postings and other areas for future planning.
 Independently identify problems regarding data collection and analysis procedures and implement solutions.
 Automate as many procedures as possible to better maintain integrity of data and limit time needed on each procedure.
 Act as liaison with on-line application vendors for technical and analytical issues.

-Identify different options for employer relations to ensure the career opportunities for MBA students meet the GSM’s strategic goals.
-Provide leadership and management for the production schedule, employer outreach, and student programming.
+Collaborate with team to develop and implement strategies.
+Identify options for employer relations to ensure student career opportunities meet the GSM’s strategic goals.
+Lead, manage production schedule, employer outreach, and student programming.
+Analyze job postings, determine appropriateness for GSM students.
+Analyze, set application deadlines for multiple overlapping company deadlines and recruiting schedules.

-Train staff on established operational and technical procedures.
-Work collaboratively with other campus departments to ensure proper forms, procedure and policies are developed and communicated to students and employers.
+Train staff on operational and technical procedures.
+Work with campus departments to ensure proper forms, procedures and policies are developed and communicated to students and employers.

-Assist Assistant Dean and Director in projects as needed.
+Assist Sr. Director and team in projects as needed.

 - Work varied schedule to meet operational needs.